galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_12/index.md

 ## New Public ToolSheds

-This is the first time we've highlighted publicly accessible !ToolSheds.
+This is the first time we've highlighted publicly accessible ToolSheds.
 We will continue to advertise this as we become aware of them.

 ### GenOuest ToolShed